Assault At Work — Claim For Physical Violence In The Workplace

 How do I make a compensation claim for being assaulted at work?

 We can help you establish who is liable for the violence you experienced at work.
 Then we can calculate the compensation you could be awarded, all free of charge and at no-obligation.
-Even if you feel partly responsible or unprepared, these can still be signs of employer negligence and is important to get impartial advice before dismissing the chance of financial remedy altogether.
+Even if you feel partly responsible or unprepared, these can still be signs of employer negligence, and it is important to get impartial advice before dismissing the chance of financial remedy altogether.

 Remember, in personal injury cases there is a 3-year limit in claim time, but where the case goes to the Criminal Injuries Compensation Authority (CICA) you have just two years to make the claim.
 Even if the offender isn’t convicted, there is still the opportunity to seek compensation.

 Why Should You Use Us For You Assault At Work Claim

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.